 TeachersHot Yoga Pasadena

 Her Orthopedist told her there was nothing that would improve her condition.
-His prognosis was joint deterioration until the pain became unbearable, leading to an inevitable hip replacement within a few years.
+His prognosis was joint deterioration until an inevitable hip replacement within a few years.

 Several months later, Val tried her first Original Hot Yoga class.
 After six months of regular practice, her joint pain improved as long as she continued to practice.
 Val was so overwhelmed with the healing power of the yoga that she gave up her corporate career to become a Certified Bikram Yoga teacher.
-She opened Hot Yoga of Pasadena, in November 1998.
+AFter completing Teacher Training in the spring of 1998, She opened Hot Yoga of Pasadena, later that year.

 Jeffrey Rangel began practicing Original Hot Yoga in Pasadena in the fall of 2000 while working as a doctoral candidate at the University of Michigan.
 Intuiting a life change at hand, Jeff jettisoned a career in academia to pursue his growing passion for yoga. upon the recommendation of studio owner val sklar robinson and with the moral and financial support and the Hot Yoga Pasadena community, he became a certified teacher in the spring of 2001.
 Jeff has taught full time atHot Yoga Pasadena ever since.
 In the meantime, Jeff has studied extensively with Emmy cleaves, Mary Jarvis and the late Jason Winn.
 Jeff has taught in studios across California as well as Hawaii and for a stint on Bangkok, Thailand.
 Jeff has been a regular competitor in the Yoga Asana Championships and is a four-time Southern California Yoga Asana Champion as well as the 2008 USA Mens National Champion.